Iterative optimization in quantum metrology and entanglement theory using semidefinite programming: Other problems in which sums of quadratic expressions must be maximized over a convex set

-The CCNR criterion can detect weakly entangled quantum states, called bound entangle states, that have a positive partial transpose.
+The CCNR criterion can detect weakly entangled quantum states, called bound entangled states, that have a positive partial transpose.
 From this point of view, it is a very relevant question to search for PPT states which violate \EQ{eq:ccnr} the most.
 This can be done by maximizing $\vert\vert R(\varrho) \vert\vert_{\rm tr}$ over PPT states.
-We carried out a numerical optimization, using semidefinite programming.
+We carried out a numerical optimization using semidefinite programming (e.~g., optimization over PPT states has been considered in \REFS{Toth2009Practical,Toth2018Quantum}).
 We present the maximum of $\vert\vert R(\varrho) \vert\vert_{\rm tr}$ for PPT states for various dimensions in Table~\ref{tab:CCNR}.
 The state for the $4\times 4$ case could be determined analytically, see \APP{app:BES}.